select2/select2/pages/05.data-sources/02.ajax/docs.md

 ## Transforming response data

-You can use the <code>ajax.processResults</code> option to transform the data returned by your API into the format expected by Select2:
+You can use the `ajax.processResults` option to transform the data returned by your API into the format expected by Select2:

 ```
 $('select').select2({